 - A resident who is self-isolating because they travelled to Canada from abroad must adhere to the direction provided by the Government of Canada.

-- A resident who has been requested to self-isolate by provincial health authorities must adhere to the direction provided by the British Columbia Centre for Disease Control (BCCDC).
+- A resident who has been asked to self-isolate by a health professional must adhere to the direction provided by the British Columbia Centre for Disease Control (BCCDC).
 Residents must stay inside their self-isolation accommodation; the only exceptions are outlined by the BCCDC.

 - While in self-isolation a resident is prohibited from accessing or using shared residence facilities, including but not limited to laundry rooms, fitness rooms, study spaces, etc.

-- A resident who has to open the door of their self-isolation accommodation (e.g. to retrieve groceries or meals) must wash their hands immediately before doing so, and wear a face covering at all times.
+- A resident who has to open the door of their self-isolation accommodation (i.e., to retrieve groceries or meals) must wash their hands immediately before doing so and wear a face covering at all times.

 - Maintain two metres distance and avoid physical contact with others.

 - A resident in self-isolation is not permitted to have guests.

 - Hosting Guests.
 Healthy residents are once again permitted to host guests in their unit in accordance with the usual requirements outlined in the Residence Contract.
 As per Appendix II “Guests, Visitors, and Parties” parties must be pre-registered for staff approval via a Function Responsibility Form (FRFs).
 Residents are responsible for ensuring their guests follow the COVID-19 Residence Rules.